tarnaldo88/Recuria/README.md

 It models real-world SaaS business rules including organization ownership, subscription lifecycles, role-based access, billing, invoicing, and observability.

-This project is designed as a **industry-aligned system** emphasizing domain modeling, correctness, and testability rather than simple CRUD operations.
+This project is designed as an **industry-aligned system** emphasizing domain modeling, correctness, and testability rather than simple CRUD operations.

 ---